-During The Auction
+During the Auction

 If you’ve put your item up for sale, you’ll obviously be keeping a close eye on bids.
 To do this you can go under “My Auction” to view both current and past listings.
-You can also edit the price of your listing, add a description, manage picture, choose to end your auction early and view any feedback for you, other sellers, and bidders.
+You can also edit the price of your listing, add a description, manage pictures, choose to end your auction early and view any feedback for you, other sellers, and bidders.

 After the Auction